SwedbankPay/developer.swedbankpay.com/_includes/settlement-reconciliation.md

 ## Settlement And Reconciliation

 {% include jumbotron.html body="Reconciliation is an important step in an economic transaction.
 When a payment is reconciled, captured amounts for the payment are matched against the corresponding settlement." %}

 The information needed to reconcile captured funds - the balance report and transactions list - are available for all merchants using Swedbank Pay.

 *   By default, the settlement files will be sent to you by via e-mail.
-*   We also have the option to send it via SFTP as well, if this is something you would like then you need to state this to your sales representative, so they can inform the setup team when the time is ready.
+*   We also have the option to send it via SFTP as well.
+If this is something you'd like, please inform your sales representative.
+They will in turn let the setup team know.
-*   The settlement frequency is defined in the agreement and you will receive it (per default) once a month, or once a week.
+*   The settlement frequency is defined in your agreement, but the default is
+*   monthly or weekly.
 *   You do not need to subscribe, the files will be delivered by default.

-Contact [kundsupport@swedbankpay.se][omni-client-email] for further inquiries regarding this.
+Please contact [kundsupport@swedbankpay.se][omni-client-email] for further inquiries regarding this.

 ## Settlement